ggorlen/puppe/README.md

 - polling/retries (not sure what I meant when I wrote this)
 - wait for selector in arbitrarily nested iframes or shadow doms
 - flag to wait for all
-- ~~research adding as a puppeteer-extra plugin~~
+- research adding as a puppeteer-extra plugin
 - wait for dialog promisified on("dialog")
 - tests
 - consider a command line API?
 - could move launch flags as argument to a new func that launches the browser

-Consider implementing a sane subset of Playwright, with auto waiting (`$eval`, `$$eval`, etc with auto wait), or only exposing page via a property rather than a proxy.